ubccr/hpc-toolset-tutorial/coldfront/README.md

 - Activate the allocation and set the appropriate allocation attributes:
 `slurm_account:cgray, slurm_specs:Fairshare=100, slurm_user_specs:Fairshare=parent`

+## Login to OnDemand website
+- Login to Open OnDemand  https://localhost:3443/ as username: `cgray` password: `test123`
+- Try to launch an interactive Job - you will get an error message that you do not have permission to run on the cluster
+`sbatch: error: Batch job submission failed: Invalid account or account/partition combination specified`

-## Run slurm plugin to sync active allocations from ColdFront to slurm
+## Run Slurm plugin to sync active allocations from ColdFront to Slurm
 - Login to the frontend container first, then to the coldfront container:
 `ssh -p 6222 hpcadmin@localhost`
 password: `ilovelinux`
 `ssh coldfront`
 `cd /srv/www`
 `source venv/bin/activate`

 - Let's see what slurm access cgray currently has:
 `sacctmgr show user cgray -s list`